Shelley Wolbrink, Ph.D.

-Dr. Wolbrink’s research focuses on women and monasticism during the twelfth century, particularly the Premonstratensian monasteries of Northwestern Germany.
-Archival research was conducted in Cologne and Düsseldorf, Germany.
-Publications include: “Necessary Priests and Lay Brothers: Male-Female Cooperation in the Premonstratensian Women’s Monasteries of Meer and Füssenich, 1140-1255,” in Partners in Christ: Men, Women, and Religious Life in Germany, 1100 - 1500, ed. by Fiona J. Griffiths and Julie Hotchin (Brepols, 2013) and “Women in the Premonstratensian Order of Northwestern Germany, 1120-1250,” Catholic Historical Review, vol. 89: 3 (July 2003): 387-408.
+Dr. Wolbrink’s research focuses on women and monasticism in the twelfth century, particularly the Premonstratensian monasteries of northwestern Germany.
+In 2009, she was invited by St. Norbert’s College and the Institute of Norbertine Studies to serve as convocation speaker during Heritage Days.
+Publications include: “Necessary Priests and Lay Brothers: Male-Female Cooperation in the Premonstratensian Women’s Monasteries of Meer and Füssenich, 1140-1255,” in Partners in Christ: Men, Women, and Religious Life in Germany, 1100 - 1500, ed. by Fiona J. Griffiths and Julie Hotchin (Brepols, 2013) and “Women in the Premonstratensian Order of Northwestern Germany, 1120-1250,” Catholic Historical Review 89: 3 (July 2003): 387-408.
 Her essay on the Premonstratensian order appears in Women and Gender in Medieval Europe: An Encyclopedia (2006).
-In addition, Dr. Wolbrink served as the editor for the two-volume Dictionary of World Biography: The Middle Ages, 457-1453 (Salem Press, 2005).
+She served as the editor for the two-volume Dictionary of World Biography: The Middle Ages, 457-1453 (Salem Press, 2005).
 Encyclopedia entries include: Mary Ward; the Therigatha; Clovis; St. Benedict of Nursia; St. Angela of Foligno; Balthasar Hubmeier; and Pope Boniface VIII.
-Conference presentations include The American Historical Association, The International Congress of Medieval Studies, the Conference on the History of Women Religious, the Midwest History Conference, and the Mid-America Conference of History.
-In 2009, she was invited by St. Norbert’s College and the Institute of Norbertine Studies to serve as convocation speaker during Heritage Days, allowing her to tour a Premonstratensian monastery in Wisconsin and to meet monks, brothers, and lay affiliates dedicated to the history of the order.
-To sum up, she is intrigued by religion, the interplay with the past and the present, and gender.
+Conference presentations include the American Historical Association, the Mid-America Conference of History, the International Congress of Medieval Studies, and the International Medieval Congress in Leeds, England.

-Nothing enlivens history more than a visit to the places where gladiators fought, pharaohs were buried, and saints were revered.
-Along with her husband Dr. Jeff VanDenBerg, she has led study abroad trips during the summer terms to Greece and Italy, and in the winter terms to Egypt and Morocco.
-She has taken Drury students to Rome for over a decade, and still remains enthralled with the history and beauty of the Eternal City.
-Her hobbies include traveling, eating, and keeping up on the Middle Ages in popular culture.
-Dr. Wolbrink serves as director of the Medieval and Renaissance Studies program, a fifteen-hour multi-disciplinary minor at Drury.
-At Drury she has served as chair of the Division of Social Sciences; chair of the Promotion and Tenure committee, and adviser for Phi Alpha Theta, the history honorary.
-Please drop by her office on the third floor of Burnham Hall for history cartoons, research advice, or visual images from the past, including a postcard of the well-preserved body of St. Margherita of Cortona and the Mona Lisa (wearing headphones, of course).
+Dr. Wolbrink has led study abroad trips to Greece, Morocco, and Egypt.
+She has been taking Drury students to Rome in May and June for over a decade, still enthralled with the history and beauty of the Eternal City.
+Dr. Wolbrink serves as director of the Medieval and Renaissance Studies program, a fifteen-hour multi-disciplinary minor program at Drury.
+She has served as chair of the Division of Social Sciences; chair of the Promotion and Tenure committee; chair of the Department of History, and as adviser for Phi Alpha Theta, the history honorary.
+For fun, Dr. Wolbrink travels, enjoys good food, and keeps up with the Middle Ages in popular culture.
+Please stop by her office for research advice, travel postcards, history cartoons, or visual images from the past, including the well-preserved body of St. Margherita of Cortona and the Mona Lisa (wearing headphones, of course).

 B.A., Miami University (Ohio), 1991